 Outfits to fit the genre:

 You can get away with wearing, or not wearing, pretty much anything here.
 Do give a thought to how well you can rave in what you’re wearing.
-The forgotten bumbag is your friend here and styled with a metallic/printed/neon bodysuit with denim cut-offs or a skirt with sneakers, will give you that perfect electric vibe you’re after.
+The slightly controversial (but actually super stylish) bumbag is your friend here and styled with a metallic/printed/neon bodysuit with denim cut-offs or a skirt with sneakers will give you the electric vibe you’re after.
 If bodysuits aren’t your style, try a playsuit with combat boots and funky socks!
 Everybody loves funky socks…

 Other aspects to consider: